FUNCTIONAL GUIDELINES FOR DIDACTIC AND CLINICAL OPTOMETRIC EDUCATION

 - Effective functioning under varying degrees of stress and workload

-- Adaptability to changing environments and uncertainties
+- Adaptability to changing environments and uncertainties such as being considered an essential worker

 - Positive acceptance of suggestions and constructive criticism